-In 2017, Americans consumed about 142.98 billion gallons (54.1 trillion liters) of "finished motor gasoline," according to the U.S. Energy Information Administration (EIA).
-At the current U.S. average price per gallon — $2.266 — at-pump sales reach nearly $323 billion.
-So what exactly goes into setting the consumer price, which has gone as high as $4 per gallon in past years?
+In 2021, Americans consumed about 134.83 billion gallons (613 billion liters) of "finished motor gasoline," according to the U.S. Energy Information Administration (EIA).
+At the current U.S. average price per gallon — $4.17 — at-pump sales could reach over $560 billion in 2022.
+So what exactly goes into setting the consumer price, which has gone as high as $6 per gallon in California this year?
 Is it greedy station owners?
 Top-down price gouging from oil companies?
 The government?

 The easy answer is many things go into setting gas prices, starting with the price of crude oil, which has the most significant effect on pump figures.
 But it's not that simple.
 The "black gold" market doesn't account for price differences from station to station in the same city on the same street.
 That's because layered on top of the crude oil prices are other expenses like refining, transportation, taxes and marketing.
 Along most steps between rig and pump, profit gets added to the equation.
 All that is to say determining gasoline prices is complicated, and the result is that from state to state and even corner to corner, the price varies — greatly.

-"What really moves up or down gasoline prices is crude oil," explains T. Mason Hamilton, senior petroleum markets analyst with the EIA, the non-political, statistical and analytical branch of the U.S. Department of Energy.
-He describes gasoline as a cocktail, like a martini, and crude oil as the main ingredient, like vodka.
+"What really moves up or down gasoline prices is crude oil," explained T. Mason Hamilton, a senior petroleum markets analyst with the EIA, the nonpartisan statistical and analytical branch of the U.S. Department of Energy when we interviewed him in 2019.
+He described gasoline as a cocktail, like a martini, and crude oil as the main ingredient, like vodka.
 If the price of vodka goes up, the price of martinis will follow suit.
-Supply and demand set crude oil prices, although the EIA states that OPEC (Organization of the Petroleum Exporting Countries) will sometimes exert "significant influence on oil prices by setting an upper production limit on its members."
+And crude oil prices are high in 2022, thanks to the lingering effects of the coronavirus pandemic, supply chain breakdowns, high inflation and the ongoing invasion of Ukraine by Russia.

 Brands, Formulas and Standards